qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 9 Making your own base layer(s)
 ===============================
 You can insert your own `_DEF_BASE`, `_DEF_NSY` and/or `_ALT_BASE`, `_ALT_NSY`
-BASE plus number/symbols layer pairs, integrate it nicely with the rest of the code, and re-define a special characters layer to go with it if you want (etc).
+Base plus number/symbols layer pairs, integrate it nicely with the rest of the code, and re-define a special characters layer to go with it if you want (etc).
 The idea is to make it easy to change the alphanumerical keys, while leaving the modifiers, layer switch keys etc. the same.